OmarElbaroudy/the-matrix/README.md

 # TheMatrix
-Formulate a plan to win the matrix game by saving the hostages using several search algorithms
+Formulate a plan to win the matrix game by saving the hostages using several search algorithms.